Parity problem: Karatsuba phenomenon

 and such representation is unique up to the order of factors.

 If we form two sets, the first consisting of positive integers having even number of prime factors, the second consisting of positive integers having an odd number of prime factors, in their canonical representation, then the two sets are approximately the same size.

-If, however, we limit our two sets to those positive integers whose canonical representation contains no primes in arithmetic progression, for example $6m + 1$, $m = 1, 2, \dots$ or the progression $km + l$, $1 \leq l < k$, $(l,k) = 1$, $m = 0, 1, 2, \dots$, then of these positive integers, those with an even number of prime factors will tend to be fewer than those with odd number of prime factors.
+If, however, we limit our two sets to those positive integers whose canonical representation contains no primes in a given arithmetic progression, for example $6m + 1$, $m = 1, 2, \dots$ or the progression $km + l$, $1 \leq l < k$, $(l,k) = 1$, $m = 0, 1, 2, \dots$, then of these positive integers, those with an even number of prime factors will tend to be fewer than those with odd number of prime factors.
 Karatsuba discovered this property.
 He found also a formula for this phenomenon, a formula for the difference in cardinalities of sets of natural numbers with odd and even amount of prime factors, when these factors are complied with certain restrictions.
 In all cases, since the sets involved are infinite, by "larger" and "smaller" we mean the limit of the ratio of the sets as an upper bound on the primes goes to infinity.
 In the case of primes containing an arithmetic progression, Karatsuba proved that this limit is infinite.

 We restate the Karatsuba phenomenon using mathematical terminology.